 Search for locations in Rákóczi Ferenc and Perczel Mór can be specified as Rakoczi, Perczel or as Rako, Per.

-After typing the search information the Refresh button needs to be presed to do the search.
+After typing the search information it should end with a carriage return or the Refresh button needs to be pressed to do the search.

 the locations whose name and/or address is matched or partly matched by any of the search terms are shown.